Furzy1595/Trek_info_website/README.md

 ## 🙋‍♂️ Support & Contact

-For questions, suggestions, or feedback, please open an issue or contact the maintainer at [your-email@example.com].
+For questions, suggestions, or feedback, please contact at acharyanirmal159@gmail.com.

 ---